Actually, he’s not ghosting you (6 Signs)

 The Dating Manual created by theMRSingLink

-Nonetheless, it definitely sucks to feel betrayed and abandoned by someone who you felt could be your soulmate after two weeks or after getting up close and intimate fairly early on [in dating someone].
-But why else would dating exist as that buffer between singlehood and exclusive, mutual investment (commitment)?
+Nonetheless, it definitely sucks to feel betrayed and abandoned by someone who you felt could be your soulmate after two weeks or after getting up close and intimate fairly early on.
+But why else would dating exist as that buffer between singlehood and commitment if it weren’t for the sake of no strings attached?
 Nowadays you can be “ghosted” by someone after one date, or someone you’ve been solely exchanging romantic texts with for a short period of time.
-With online dating as now an alternative source for romantic connection, we act like we’re not ghosting the very people who slide into our messages yet leave them on read..*because we’re not interested in them*.
-We could *go there*, but we won’t.

 Unfortunately, when technology has made it a lot easier to seek, initiate, and make connections with others, it has also made it a lot easier to throw them away, pretend they don’t exist and move on to the next without having to consider or regard the other person’s feelings.

 So what changed?
 Well, back then (pre social media, texting, cell phone era – let’s say) we weren’t always in constant contact.
-We also didn’t necessarily have the means to be.
-But thanks to easy and demanding access to technology at our fingertips at all times, and in a million different avenues, we are consumed by the notion that we are entitled to zero-excuse, 24/7 access to other people’s time and energy.
+We also didn’t necessarily have the means to be anywhere, everywhere.
+But thanks to easy and demanding access to technology at our fingertips at all times, and in a million different avenues, we are consumed by the notion that we are entitled to zero-excuse, 24/7 access to other people’s time, effort and energy.
 Because of this, I believe we landed ourselves into an almost irreversible sinkhole of constantly raising the bar (*the standard*).
 Honestly, it’s no wonder everyone is let down easily and so disappointed by everyone all the time.
 Dating in itself is no longer an anticipated pleasure, but an ever-growing pain in the a**.

 **The perspective, personal experience, and opinions throughout this post are solely my own.

-Actually, they’re not ghosting you and here’s why
+Actually, he’s not ghosting you (6 Signs)

 They had to reinforce a boundary or violated boundary